 - Binah (bee-nah): This means ‘understanding’ and is the companion of Chokhmah.
 The Oracle acts as Binah, which is likened to the idea of ‘mother’ in kabbalah, while Chokhmah is considered ‘father.’
 (Just as the Architect and Oracle are father and mother of the Matrix.)
 Binah is where the unified thought of Chokhmah is developed.
 (Binah would relate to the actual explosion of the “Big Bang” in the above example.)
 Thus the Architect calls her, “an intuitive program,” as she can relate to the expansion of his ideas in ways he himself cannot.
 They function in unison, and each exists to, “do what they are here to do” (as the Oracle said).

 Third Concept: “The Six”

 To recap, the above three sefirot are not directly involved in our day-to-day reality, or that of the Matrix characters.
 The exception to this is that humans freed from the Matrix connect (one or more times) with the Oracle.
 She is the ‘nearest’ to them of the three upper emanations.

 Thus, the Oracle (as Binah) is seen as the “entry point” to the three higher intelligences when viewing from the “bottom-up.”
-(Binah is called the ‘mother’ to the lower emanations.)
+Binah is also called the ‘mother’ to the lower emanations.

 Now it gets interesting.
 The next six emanations, though having their own distinct characteristics, also function as a ‘unit.’
 You can think of these as six areas we need to repair in order to improve and move forward.

 In the Matrix, especially with Neo, the repair of these six, is especially associated with the means of returning to the Source.
 (Working up the path of the One.)
 This is the aspect of knowing (connecting to) one’s “true self” (made in the “Image of God”) as we discuss in our article on the Temet Nosce sign in the Oracle’s apartment.

 The fact that there are six in this grouping also connects to Neo being the sixth and final version of “the One,” which we discuss in a later post.